clamalo/studylm2/README.md

-# StudyLM: Your Personal AI Study Assistant
+# StudyLM: Your Personal AI Study Assistant (for Mac)

 Hello!
 Welcome to StudyLM.
-This is a simple tool designed to help you study more effectively.
+This is a simple tool designed to help you study more effectively using your Mac.

 **What it does:**